Ethan7/ConfliBERT-dockerV2/README.md

 # ConfliBERT Docker Setup

-This repository provides a Dockerized environment for fine-tuning Transformer models (ConfliBERT, BERT, etc.) for text classification and NER tasks.
+This repository provides a Dockerized environment for fine-tuning ConfliBERT.

 ## Docker Build Instructions